Itay-Niv/Multi-Detector-Ensemble-approach-for-Instance-Segmentation-of-Neuronal-Cells-MDECellMask/README.md

 Open: /inference_script/inference_det_and_seg.ipynb                    (and run the notebook as instructed in it).
 ```

-The full test folder and its annotations of the competiotion is not available, so to test your results you must late submit it in Kaggle.
+The full test folder and its annotations is not available, so to test your results you must late submit it in Kaggle's competition page.